aastha1999/Data-Science-and-Business-Analytics/README.md

 Predicting the optimum number of clusters for the IRIS dataset and representing it visually.
 Dataset can be found at  https://bit.ly/3kXTdox.

+Task 3- Prediction using Decision Tree Algorithm

+Creating the Decision Tree classifier and visualizing it graphically.